tworx/MQTTDroidDemoClient/README.md

 This repository contains two main modules:

-- a client library under 'org.pepzer.mqttdroid.client',
+- a client library for MQTTDroid under 'org.pepzer.mqttdroid.client',
 - a demo client that uses and extends the library under 'sample-app'.

 A client for MQTTDroid should contain at least three elements: